Pungyeon/clean-go-article/proposal.md

 - Using short-lived channels for returning results for a goroutine
 	- This should be added by
 - Elaborate on why comments should stay out of code logic
-- REMINDER: Do we have anything about function signatures?
-And ensuring that there are only at maximum, 3 input parameters?
 - Remove the sections on
 	- performance
 - pointers aren't really pointers… don't use pointers in go